Delivery Driver's Guide to UK Courier Insurance 2025

 Finding the right courier insurance for a delivery driver.

-In this insightful piece, Martin Smith, the expert in the courier industry and Managing Director of Pegasus Couriers, sheds light on the top three essential types of insurance that all delivery drivers should have.
+In this insightful piece, Phil West, the expert in the courier industry and Managing Director of Pegasus Couriers, sheds light on the top three essential types of insurance that all delivery drivers should have.
 Discover why having the right courier insurance is crucial for your peace of mind and protection on the road.

 There are three main types of courier insurance every delivery driver should have.
 These are : van insurance (which covers theft and damage), liability insurance (which covers personal injury claims against you), and goods in transit cover (which covers loss or damage).